In this blog you will read about what you can do about bedwetting as a child or adult. We list the facts and myths about bedwetting for you.

 - Consult a doctor: A doctor can help you by prescribing medication that relaxes the bladder and reduces urination frequency.

-Sleep apnea bedwetting
+Sleep apnea and bedwetting

 If bedwetting occurs during sleep apnea, sleep apnea treatment will often resolve the complaint.
 Wearing a CPAP mask or taking appropriate medication can help reduce the symptoms of sleep apnea and thus bedwetting.